LuisVSa/TileServer/README.md

 TileServer (this one)

+VirtualEarth (Plugin to download image tiles from Virtual Eart Servers)

-Tiles (an application that illustrates the use of the interface and of the plugins)
+TileDownload (an application that illustrates the use of the interface and of the plugins)

 So, what is this interface and what it is needed for?
-This interface just creates the file TileServer.dll which will reside side by side with the executable main command (TileDownload.exe in this illustration series).
+This interface just creates the file TileServer.dll which is needed to compile Plugins and by the executable main command (TileDownload.exe in this illustration series).
 For more information, please see this article in my forum:

 http://www.ptsim.com/forum/viewtopic.php?f=22&t=1053